bittin/cosmos-commander/README.md

 This project is based on [COSMIC files](https://github.com/pop-os/cosmic-files) and the Terminal on [COSMIC term](https://github.com/pop-os/cosmic-term).

 > [!NOTE]
-> This project is early in the development.
-The GUI is quite far, but the Usage is still rough.
-Not bad for a weekend of work, though.
+> This project is still early in development.
+The basic functionality is working.
+Two panels, copying or moving files or tabs between them.
+A Terminal to run commands.

 ## Build the project from source